Sapnil-Bhowmick/Ops-Comms-Hub/README.md

-# Problem Attempted -> PS03: Creative Ops & Comms Hub
+# Problem Attempted -> Creative Ops & Comms Hub

+# A Message
+  - The deadline was on 23rd July and I am submitting on 24th.
+  - While writing the README I found that the docs may have got updated and  "Submission Guidelines" in the google docs were not there.
+  - So I wrote the README based on what I thought would be good.

 # Setup Instructions
   - To start Locally